For appointment and information, you can call us on the fixed line number +90 505 912 88 80 between 09:00 - 22:00 every day of the week.

 • Insufficient benefit from non-surgical methods,

-• Accompanying uterine prolapse, cystocele, or vaginal vault prolapse,
+• Presence of accompanying uterine prolapse, cystocele or vaginal dome prolapse,

-• Pelvic pressure and heaviness that disrupt daily life.
+• Feeling of pelvic pressure and heaviness that disrupts daily life.

-The main goal of rectocele surgery is to strengthen the weakened supporting tissue between the vagina and the rectum and reduce the bulging in the posterior vaginal wall.
-During surgery, loosened tissues may be tightened, supporting tissues may be reinforced with sutures, and excess tissue may be removed if necessary [6].
+The main purpose of rectocele surgery is to strengthen the weakened support tissue between the vagina and rectum and to reduce the bulge in the back wall of the vagina.
+During surgery, loosened tissues can be recovered, supporting tissues can be strengthened with stitches, and excess tissue can be removed if necessary.

-In enterocele, the surgical approach aims to restore support in the area where the small intestine has prolapsed.
-The operation may be planned through a vaginal, laparoscopic, or abdominal approach.
-Which technique is appropriate is determined according to the type of prolapse, other accompanying prolapses, previous surgeries, and the patient’s general health status.
+The surgical approach to enterocele is aimed at restoring support in the area where the small intestine sags.
+The operation can be planned via vaginal, laparoscopic or abdominal approach.
+Which technique is appropriate; The type of prolapse is determined by other accompanying prolapses, previous surgeries and the general health condition of the patient.

 Methods Used in Rectocele-Enterocele Treatment

-Treatment Method For Whom Is It More Suitable?
-Main Goal
+Treatment Method Who Is More Suitable?
+Main Purpose

-Follow-up and lifestyle regulation Patients with mild prolapse and no significant complaints To slow the progression of prolapse and reduce the development of symptoms
+Tracking and lifestyle adjustment In patients with mild sagging and no obvious complaints Slowing down the progression of sagging and reducing the occurrence of complaints

-Pelvic floor exercises Patients with mild and moderate symptoms To strengthen pelvic muscle support
+Pelvic floor exercises In patients with mild to moderate symptoms Strengthening pelvic muscle support

-Constipation treatment and bowel regulation Especially those with rectocele accompanied by difficulty with bowel movements To reduce straining and provide symptom control
+Constipation treatment and bowel regulation Especially in those who have difficulty defecating with rectocele Reduce straining and provide symptom control

-Vaginal pessary Patients who do not want surgery or are not suitable for surgery To mechanically support the prolapse
+vaginal pessary In patients who do not want surgery or are not suitable for surgery Mechanically supporting sagging

-Surgical repair Patients with advanced symptoms or those who do not benefit from conservative treatment To repair anatomical support and improve quality of life
+surgical repair In patients with advanced symptoms or who do not benefit from conservative treatment Restoring anatomical support and improving quality of life

-• Not lifting heavy objects for the period recommended by the physician,
+• Do not lift heavy objects for the period recommended by the doctor,

-• Drinking plenty of fluids and eating a fiber-rich diet,
+• Drinking plenty of fluids and eating fiber,

-• Waiting for the period recommended by the physician before having sexual intercourse,
+• Waiting for the time recommended by the doctor for sexual intercourse,

-• Avoiding environments that may pose a risk of infection, such as pools, Turkish baths, and bathing in a bathtub,
+• Avoiding environments that may pose a risk of infection, such as swimming pools, Turkish baths and bathtubs,

-• Consulting a physician in cases of fever, foul-smelling discharge, heavy bleeding, severe pain, or inability to urinate.
+• See a doctor in case of fever, foul-smelling discharge, heavy bleeding, severe pain or inability to urinate.

-Yes, pelvic organ prolapses may recur over time after treatment.
-The risk of recurrence is affected by factors such as connective tissue structure, age, menopause, chronic constipation, constant straining, excess weight, chronic cough, and heavy lifting.
+Yes, pelvic organ prolapse may recur over time after treatment.
+Risk of recurrence; It is affected by factors such as connective tissue structure, age, menopause, chronic constipation, constant straining, excess weight, chronic cough and heavy lifting.

 To reduce the risk of recurrence, it is important to control constipation, reduce straining, manage weight, treat chronic cough, and continue pelvic floor exercises.
-Especially in rectocele treatment, maintaining regular bowel habits is important for long-term success.
+Maintaining bowel regularity, especially in rectocele treatment, is important for long-term success.

 Rectocele-Enterocele Treatment Prices 2026

-Rectocele-enterocele treatment prices may vary depending on the degree of prolapse, whether the treatment is planned as non-surgical or surgical, whether a vaginal pessary is required, the scope of the surgery, the type of anesthesia, hospital conditions, and whether accompanying cystocele, uterine prolapse, or urinary incontinence treatment is present.
+Rectocele-enterocele treatment prices; It may vary depending on the degree of prolapse, non-surgical or surgical planning of the treatment, whether a vaginal pessary is required, the scope of the surgery, the type of anesthesia, hospital conditions, and whether there is accompanying cystocele, uterine prolapse or urinary incontinence treatment.

-The most accurate information about current rectocele-enterocele treatment prices for 2026 can be provided after examination and personal evaluation.
-This is because each patient’s degree of prolapse, complaints, and treatment needs are different.
+The most accurate information about current rectocele-enterocele treatment prices in 2026 can be given after examination and personal evaluation.
+Because each patient's degree of sagging, complaints and treatment needs are different.

 Frequently Asked Questions